 Crowded Market

 The market for humanoid robots is growing increasingly competitive.
-From incumbents like Boston Dynamics and the Toyota Research Institute to newcomers like Tesla and Agility Robotics, more than 16 established companies are racing to market.
+From incumbents like Boston Dynamics and the Toyota Research Institute to newcomers like Tesla and Agility Robotics, over 30 established companies are racing to market.
 Despite this, Adcock and former Figure CTO Pratt remain unconcerned about competition.
-Pratt remarked, “I think it’s just a question of getting there... there’s room for several companies, and I think we can be one of them.”
+Pratt remarked “I think it’s just a question of getting there... there’s room for several companies, and I think we can be one of them.”

 Differentiation among robotic models will hinge on the speed of iteration and time to market.
 However, as hardware becomes commoditized, the strength of software integrations with that hardware will take on greater significance.
 To sustain its development and market share after commercialization, Figure must carefully manage its speed to market while continually innovating its humanoid robot products to effectively capture market share from competitors.